flux3dp/fluxghost/README.md

 Use `./ghost.py --help` to check what kind of options you can use.

-## Compilining to binary ( for FLUX Studio )
+## Compilation ( for FLUX Studio )

 1. Install pyinstaller

 ```
 $ pip3 install pyinstaller
 ```

-2. Run `pyinstaller ghost.spec` at fluxghost top work directory
+2. Run `pyinstaller ghost.spec` at fluxghost's root directory

-3. The binary files will be in ./dist/ghost
+3. Binary files will be in ./dist/ghost